SamuelColeman/CheckYoSelf/README.md

 ## General Info

 A project for deeping my understanding of semantic HTML, clean & organized CSS styles, DRY Javascript, and localStorage to persist data in Turing's Front-End Engineering course, Module 1.
 Repository can be found <a href="https://github.com/SamuelColeman/CheckYoSelf">here</a> and the project specs can be found <a href="https://frontend.turing.io/projects/check-yo-self.html">here</a>.
-The live page can be accessed <a>here</a>.
+The live page can be accessed <a href="https://samuelcoleman.github.io/CheckYoSelf/">here</a>.

 ## Contributors